hasura/learn-graphql/tutorials/backend/hasura-v3/tutorial-site/content/metadata/2-add-a-datasource.md

 ### Local data sources {#local-data-sources}

 If you want to connect a local database for development, you can use the new Hasura CLI to create a local daemon and securely connect to your database.
 We call this a **Secure Connect** tunnel.
+Tunnels are beneficial because they allow you to connect your local database to your Hasura project on Hasura DDN without exposing it to the internet.

 #### Start your database